 fbpx

-The ABC of Trauma Enhanced – Tier Three Training is an intensive CPD accredited one-day course that will enable practitioners working with families to develop a more in depth understanding of the impact of trauma including adverse childhood experiences in the context of the social and political frameworks that they occur.
+The Tier 3 ABC – Enhanced Practitioner Training is an intensive CPD accredited two day course that will enable practitioners working with families to develop a more in depth understanding of the impact of trauma including adverse childhood experiences in the context of the social and political frameworks that they occur.

-This is an enhanced interactive workshop for practitioners who have completed the ABC of Trauma Practitioner – Tier Two Training and wish to further expand their knowledge in this subject.
+This is an enhanced interactive workshop for practitioners who have completed the Tier 2 ABC – Trauma Responsive Practitioner Training and wish to further expand their knowledge in this subject.

 About the training